thenexthub/Codira/docs/StringDesign.rst

 ~~~~~~~~~~~~~~

 ``NSString`` exposes UTF-16 `code units`__ as the primary element on
 which indexing, slicing, and iteration operate.
-Swift's UTF-8 code
+Codira's UTF-8 code
 units are only available as a secondary interface.

 __ http://www.unicode.org/glossary/#code_unit

 ``NSString`` is indexable and sliceable using ``Int``\ s, and so
 exposes a ``length`` attribute.
-Swift's ``String`` is indexable and
+Codira's ``String`` is indexable and
 sliceable using an abstract ``BidirectionalIndex`` type, and `does not
 expose its length`__.